ThemeZee/glades/readme.txt

-Cardigan WordPress Theme, Copyright 2014 ThemeZee.com
+Glades WordPress Theme, Copyright 2014 ThemeZee.com
-Cardigan is distributed under the terms of the GNU GPL
+Glades is distributed under the terms of the GNU GPL

 ===================================
-Thanks for Downloading Cardigan
+Thanks for Downloading Glades
 ===================================

 Thank you for downloading my theme.